 Using the MSC label for inspiration, ask the students to design their own sustainable seafood label.
 The label should be simple, clear and easily identifiable by a consumer e.g. the MSC label has one image, only a few words and a distinct blue background.

 Monitor and support the students as they design and create their sustainable seafood labels.
 Encourage the students to experiment with various ideas first before drawing and colouring their design on a blank piece of paper.

 Once the students have finished, ask them to share their sustainable seafood labels with the class.
 Encourage each student to briefly explain the reasoning behind their design choices.
 Display the students’ work in the classroom for the remainder of the unit.

-Encourage fast finishers to write a paragraph describing the imagery used in their sustainable seafood label.
+Encourage fast finishers to write a paragraph which describes and explains the imagery used in their sustainable seafood label.

-Allow less confident students to verbalize their ideas for their sustainable seafood label before beginning the task.
+Allow less confident students to verbalise their ideas for their sustainable seafood label before commencing the task.

 Suggested Assessment Strategies